Pre-K2 to Grade 12

 In Pre-K and Lower School, students spark their creativity by exploring how art connects with history, cultures, and everyday life.
 Through hands-on projects, they experiment with color, shape, and form while discovering a variety of materials and techniques.
 As they learn about influential artists and movements, they begin to develop their own artistic voice.

-In Middle School, students expand their skills across 2D, 3D, and digital media, applying the Elements and Principles of Design to communicate ideas.
+In Middle School, students have the choice to expand their skills across both 2D and 3D designs to communicate ideas.
 They connect art to historical and cultural contexts, analyze artistic movements, and build confidence presenting and critiquing their work.

 In High School, students pursue advanced coursework, including IB Visual Arts, where they push materials and techniques to new levels.
 They explore art-making, theory, and curatorial practices, connecting personal expression with global perspectives and graduating with a strong, individual artistic vision.

-Middle School students continue to refine their skills through Concert Band, Jazz Band, Chamber Orchestra, Choir, Guitar, Ukulele, and Piano.
+Middle School students continue to refine their skills through options like Concert Band, Chamber Orchestra, Choir, Guitar, Ukulele, and Piano.
 They perform regularly, collaborate in ensembles, and grow in confidence and musicianship.

 In High School, students advance through rigorous courses and participate in festivals, competitions, and performances.
 Opportunities such as music honor societies foster leadership, collaboration, and artistic excellence.